Friday News Dump: Deluded Narcissist Fantasizes About His Old Perks, And Other News

-Category: World Politics Hits: 9An old man needs a hobby, I guess: Cartoon: Gator reinstator https://t.co/w8tYWBxe7v pic.twitter.com/E4qf66uiuu — ????
+Category: World Politics Hits: 16An old man needs a hobby, I guess: Cartoon: Gator reinstator https://t.co/w8tYWBxe7v pic.twitter.com/E4qf66uiuu — ????
 R Saddler (@Politics_PR) June 4, 2021 Maggie Haberman is right.
 Donald Trump really does believe that he is going to be "reinstated" as president, alongside former senators Perdue and McSally.
 This isn't "fake news" or the product of a garbled telegram.
 I can attest to it myself. https://t.co/brcfjUnT46 — Charles C. W. Cooke (@charlescwcooke) June 3, 2021 No, Donald, that's not how any of this works. https://t.co/HlN39G3nlp

 Read more https://crooksandliars.com/2021/06/friday-news-dump-deluded-narcissist